Ensembl/WiggleTools/README.txt

 Running the executable:

 Inputs:
 	The program takes in Wig and BigWig files, which are distinguished thanks to their suffix (.wig or .bw respectively).
-There are several modes to run wiggletools:

 Outputs:
-	The program outputs a flat file wiggle file in stdout.
+	The program outputs a bedGraph flat file in stdout.

 Parameters:
 	// Unary operators